Upper bound on heat kernels of finite particle systems of Keller-Segel type: Introduction

 i.e.\,now for every $\nu <\nu_\star:=4$ the evolution of the particles continues indefinitely provided that $N$ is large and the initial distribution has no atoms.
 More precisely, under these assumptions the particle system \eqref{ks} has a global in time weak solution in the sense of stochastic differential equations (SDEs).
 If, on the other hand, $\nu \geq \nu_\star$, then all the particles collide a.s.\,and stay glued up; this can be seen upon noting that $R_t:=\frac{1}{4N}\sum_{i,j=1}^N|X_t^i-X_t^j|^2$ is a local squared Bessel process of dimension $(N-1)(2-\frac{\nu}{2})$.
 See \cite{F} for detailed discussion and references (we comment on the existing literature further below).

-Our goal in this paper is to obtain an upper bound on the density of the law of \eqref{ks} or, in other words, its heat kernel.
+Our goal in this paper is to obtain an upper bound on the density of the law of \eqref{ks} ($=:$\,heat kernel).
 The singularities of the drift in \eqref{ks} make invalid any Gaussian heat kernel upper bound.
-So, our upper bound is necessarily non-Gaussian.
-Along the way we will need to establish some regularity results for solutions of the Kolmogorov equations behind \eqref{ks} that are interesting on their own, given that the standard regularity theory does not apply to these equations.
+Along the way we will need to establish some regularity results for solutions of the Kolmogorov backward and forward equations behind \eqref{ks} that are interesting on their own, given that the standard regularity theory does not apply to these equations.

 The Keller-Segel finite system \eqref{ks} exhibits critical behaviour in two important ways.
 First, there are blow-ups.
-The blow-ups, however, also occur in the higher-dimensional counterpart of \eqref{ks} (see Section \ref{high_dim_sect}).
+The blow-ups, however, also occur in the higher-dimensional counterpart of \eqref{ks} that we consider in Section \ref{high_dim_sect}.
 The two-dimensionality of \eqref{ks} is the other reason that makes it difficult to handle.
 Namely, the drift in the Kolmogorov backward operator corresponding to \eqref{ks}

 is not in $L^2_{\loc}=L^2_{\loc}(\mathbb R^{2N})$, the Cauchy problem for the corresponding parabolic equation is not well-posed in the standard Hilbert triple of Sobolev spaces $W^{1,2}(\mathbb R^{2N}) \rightarrow L^2(\mathbb R^{2N}) \rightarrow W^{-1,2}(\mathbb R^{2N}) $, and the use of De Giorgi's or Moser's methods (including Moser's iterations run in the setting of Dirichlet forms) is problematic.
 All these difficulties, however, do not appear in the higher-dimensional counterparts of \eqref{ks}.